Hit enter after type your search item

 As mentioned earlier, the find() will return the lowest index if the substring/search term occurrence is two or more in the given string.
 Have a look in this example:

-An example if substring does not exist
+An example if a substring does not exist

-See the return value if the given search substring is not found in the source string.
 For that, the print function is used to take the user entered substring.
 The entered substring is checked against the source string by using the find() method.

 Using the start and end parameters example

 For this example, the search term or substring is searched in a sliced source string.
-That is, the source string sliced by using the start and end parameters.
+That is, the source string is sliced by using the start and end parameters.
 For that, the following source string is created:

 In the source string, the first occurrence of the word “Python” is the 10th position.
-However, as we given the start index as 17 and end 35, so find method returned the index of the second occurrence which is 27.
+However, as we gave the start index as 17 and end 35, so find method returned the index of the second occurrence which is 27.

 Getting the highest index example by rfind() method